FarronF/limerick-council-meetings/meetings/2022/01/20-Virtual Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock - 21st October 2021.md

 Superintendent Reidy.
 Superintendent Reidy also acknowledged the work of

-Superintendent John Ryan while he was in his position in Bruff.--- 3
+Superintendent John Ryan while he was in his position in Bruff.
+---
+3

 It was noted that at the time of the incident of Anti Social Behaviour in Kilmallock, the CCTV